face-hh/webx/README.md

 9. Open a terminal in the folder with `napture/`, run `cargo run`.

 # Register website
+Please follow [How to code a Buss site](https://facedev.gitbook.io/bussin-web-x-how-to-make-a-website/) for a better visual guide.

 So you wish to publish a website to Web X?
 Great!
 Let's go through the rules:

 1. If your website contains Not Safe For Work material of any kind, it will be removed.